Ximidar/Flotilla/README.md

 ### What tools are included?

 - Commango
 Daemon for controlling the Printer Serial Port.
-This tool will share the serial port with other devices over DBUS.
+This tool will share the serial port with other devices over NATS.
 Any other program can tap into the Serial Feed and Write lines to the printer.

 - Flotilla_CLI
 CLI tool for Executing commands to Flotilla.
 Currently it is just a CLIGUI tool for connecting to Commango